Creating the Streets We Want

 Here are some ingredients shared by many of the great streets in these four cities:

-3) Mix of Uses—There is a variety of stores and businesses, which is key to the social success of a street, particularly ones open at different times (weekdays, weekends, seasonally) to ensure things are lively from morning from to midnight.
+3) Mix of Uses—There is a variety of stores and businesses, which is key to the social success of a street, particularly ones open at different times (weekdays, weekends, seasonally) to ensure things are lively from morning to midnight.

-4) Human-Scale—The buildings are generally two to six stories with housing or offices upstairs.
+4) Human Scale—The buildings are generally two to six stories with housing or offices upstairs.
 Ground-floor cafes, markets, shops and other businesses that welcome the general public become an extension of the street life.
 When the base of a building has blank walls, it deadens the feel of an entire block.
 Even windows without much to see, such as those found in many bank lobbies or pharmacies, can feel like visual blight.

 5) Distinctive Signs and Lighting—This helps highlight the unique identity of the neighborhood.